haohcraft/haohcraft.github.io/pages/2016-03-06-positioning/index.md

 ## Position API

-Positioning is all about relativity and boundry.
+Positioning is all about relativity and boundary.
 An element is placed to either the `window`, its `view port` or a `target` element.
 And we always need to consider the relationship between the content and the boundry of those three above based on practical business logics.

 ### Position API of `window`